mokdevel/DarcMods/DarcMissions/README.md

                                      Note that if a player is within missionActiveDistance, the time will reset.
 ```

-## Configuration parameters
-Configuration is done in .json files.

 ## Mission position
 Mission position is either defined or randomized.
 See [General parameters - pos](https://github.com/mokdevel/DarcMods/tree/main/DarcMissions#general-parameters) and [Location parameters](https://github.com/mokdevel/DarcMods/tree/main/DarcMissions#location-parametes).
 Once a position is chosen, it's checked for validity.
 The position shall not be ..
 - .. too close to another mission